joxa9889/frontend_team/README.md

 I recommend to write PAGE_TITLE to the main wrapper in the page, so that other objects will be CHILDREN of it (ANY STYLE YOU USE IN THE PAGE SHOULD BE INSIDE THE MAIN WRAPPER)

+ADD " -page " TO THE END OF MAIN WRAPPER CLASS

+.registration-page

+.gallery-page

 EXAMPLE: